 With only one plot in a novel, it would be difficult to explore your theme from several different angles.

-They keep the readers reading.
-However well you construct a plot, there will always be slower parts punctuating the exciting parts.
+They keep readers reading.
+However well you construct the main plot, there will always be slower parts punctuating the exciting parts.

-Now, slow parts in a story are good to an extent, in that they help to regulate the pace.
-But if a slow part threatens to become plain "dull", you can always let the events play out "in the background", as it were, and switch to an exciting minor plot line instead.
+Now, slow parts in a story are good to an extent.
+They’re like stretches of calm water in between the rapids.
+But if a slow part threatens to become plain dull, you can always let the events play out in the background, as it were, and switch to an exciting subplot instead.

-Last but not least, they add variety to a novel.
+Last but not least, subplots add variety to a novel.

-The key to not becoming hopelessly confused when plotting a novel with several plot lines running through it is to treat each plot - the main plot and all the lesser ones - as entirely separate mini-novels.
+What’s the key to not becoming hopelessly confused when plotting a novel with several subplots running through it?
+Treat each strand as an entirely separate story.

-Begin by working out the main plot, then put it to one side and repeat the process for each of the lesser story lines.
+Begin by working out the main plot, in broad terms.
+Then put it to one side and repeat the process (albeit in a far less complex way) for each subplot.

-(Of course, there will be a large amount of common ground between the plots, but focusing on each one as a separate story and ignoring the others - at least initially - will result in a much stronger novel.
-Trust me.)
+Of course, the plots will share a lot of common ground.
+But focusing on each one as a separate story and ignoring the others will result in a much tighter novel.

-There will be a lot of switching around and merging and altering here, but you should end up with a "Master Plot” containing the main plot and as many subplots as you have written.
+There will be a lot of switching around and merging and altering.
+But you should end up with a kind of “Master Plot” containing the main plot and all the subplots woven into it.